bcdev/s3tbx-snow/src/main/resources/doc/s3snow_products.rst

 Final Snow Properties Product
 =============================

-The S3-SNOW final product contains various snow properties, depending on the processing paramaters specified by the user.
+The S3-SNOW final product contains various snow properties, depending on the processing parameters specified by the user.
 The maximum number of bands which can be generated is given in Table 3.10.
 For more detailed explanations of the physical meaning of the parameters, see [`2 <intro.html#References>`_].